MRG-1990/Model-prediction-of-site-level-N2O-emissions-during-wastewater-treatment/README.md

 - `Flow_inf`
 - `Tnload_inf`

 ## Preprocessing

 The preprocessing script is used for initial data exploration and preparation.
-It includes dataset inspection, visualization, distribution and correlation analysis, stationarity and lag checks, log transformation, and time-based splitting to support the modelling workflow.
+It includes dataset inspection, visualization, distribution and correlation analysis, stationarity and lag checks, log transformation, and time-based splitting to support the modeling workflow.

-## Modelling Workflow
+## Modeling Workflow

 Each model follows a structured workflow that includes: